Meaningful Measurements: Test Item Writing-Virtual

 Keene Fire Department 31 Vernon St., Keene, NH, United States

 There is no cost for this 100% funded program.
 This includes a textbook, audiobook, quizzes, online lectures, skills sessions, study materials, and one State EMR Practical Exam.
-This is a hybrid course with online lectures on Wednesday and Friday evenings from 18:00 to 22:00, and in-person skills on Saturdays from 09:00 to 15:00.
+This is a hybrid course with online lectures on Tuesday and Thursday evenings from 18:00 to 22:00, and in-person skills on Saturdays from 09:00 to 15:00.
 Online lectures will be held through the www.nhfaemslearning.org website.
 Internet access and a RespondNH account are required.
-For more information, contact State Initial EMS Programs Coordinator, Karen Scott at, Karen.J.Scott@dos.nh.gov
+For more information, contact State Initial EMS Programs Coordinator, Karen Scott at, Karen.J.Scott@dos.nh.gov Please Upload your required Prerequisite CPR Card below.
+Then complete registration at the bottom of the page!!

 Emergency Medical Responder (Glen)

-Bartlett Fire Department 90 US-302, Glen, New Hampshire, United States
+Bartlett/Jackson Emergency Services 90 US-302, Glen, NH, United States

 There is no cost for this 100% funded program.
 This includes a textbook, audiobook, quizzes, online lectures, skills sessions, study materials, and one State EMR Practical Exam.
-This is a hybrid course with online lectures on Wednesday and Friday evenings from 18:00 to 22:00, and in-person skills on Saturdays from 09:00 to 15:00.
+This is a hybrid course with online lectures on Tuesday and Thursday evenings from 18:00 to 22:00, and in-person skills on Saturdays from 09:00 to 15:00.
 Online lectures will be held through the www.nhfaemslearning.org website.
 Internet access and a RespondNH account are required.
-For more information, contact State Initial EMS Programs Coordinator, Karen Scott at, Karen.J.Scott@dos.nh.gov
+For more information, contact State Initial EMS Programs Coordinator, Karen Scott at, Karen.J.Scott@dos.nh.gov Please Upload your required Prerequisite CPR Card below.
+Then complete registration at the bottom of the page!!

 PHTLS (Pre-Hospital Trauma Life Support) (Bethlehem)